zslrmhb/TimelyRecipe/README.md

 >> polynomial_features on "n_steps", "n_ingredients", "avg_rating",  "calories", "rank": To better capture the nonlinear relationship described in the bullet point above, I created polynomial features for a subset of my features to increase my model complexity

+> Final Model Selection: For hyperparameter search, I perform a grid search on the degree of polynomial features range from 2 to 4 for the multivariate regression model described previously

+> Final model performance:
+> - rmse_train:   79.68988545133479
+> - rmse_test:  80.2745295431652
+>> - Small improvement over the baseline model on the test set (rmse for the training set and test set have both decreased)

 ---

 ## Fairness Analysis

+> Group X: Recipe of Rank 4

+> Group Y: Recipe of Rank 5

+> Evaluation Metric: Root Mean Square Error

+> Null Hypothesis: Our model is fair between recipe of rank 4 and rank 5. (i.e. The RMSE for Rank 4 recipe is the same as for Rank 5 recipe.)

+> Alternative Hypothesis: Our model is unfair. (i.e. The RMSE for Rank 4 recipe is greater than that of Rank 5 recipe)

+> Test Statistic: Signed difference between the RMSE of the Rank 4 recipe and the RMSE of the Rank 5 recipe

+> Significance level: 0.05

+> Resulting p-value: 0.09

+> Conclusion: Failed to reject the null